kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 Stage 1 is essentially an evaluation of Docker that will show you how many changes you need in your application.
 If you are developing with certain frameworks (e.g Spring boot) you might find that it is easier to use Docker but not all organizations are that lucky (i.e. those that depend on many JavaEE specs).

-At this stage you (the developer) can focus only on Dockering your application for your own local use.
+At this stage you (the developer) can focus only on Dockerizing your application for your own local use.
 There are several Docker related topics that are simply irrelevant if you only use Docker locally.
 Don't let neighboring technologies distract you.

 The advantages from this stage are two fold: